That Time My Heart Broke. Literally. – Part 19 (The “Stop Being Nice to Me, Consarn It!” Chapter)

 Back to my classmate who offered to come play Monopoly with me -

 If you asked me at any other time in my life (including now) if you could come over and play board games with me, about 99% of the time, I would say yes.
-(I absolutely adore board games.)
+(I adore board games.)

-Let me tell you, if people are offering to play board games with you, it’s possible that you should go ahead and do it.
-(I know we’ve already established that faced with the same situation now, I would probably be too stubborn (even still).
+(I know we’ve already established that faced with the same situation now, I would quite possibly be too stubborn (even still).
 But it might not be the best choice.)

 Chances are, once you join the ranks of society again, people will no longer have all this time to throw at you.
 It doesn’t mean you’re less cool or they’re less thoughtful.
 It’s just an unfortunate part of life.

-Going back to the beginning of last week’s post, and how I was trying to keep my illness (ew, sounds weird to be phrased like that, right?
-(Puts hand on forehead in big sweeping gesture, and in damsel-in-distress-southern accent says, “my illness”)) under wraps; I didn’t touch on the obvious question that comes out of that.
+Going back to the beginning of last week’s post, and how I was trying to keep my illness (ew, sounds weird to be phrased like that, right? [*Puts hand on forehead in big sweeping gesture, and in damsel-in-distress-southern accent says, “my illness”*]) under wraps – I didn’t touch on the obvious question that comes out of that.
 Why is someone who is shouting her story from the rooftops on a blog so uptight about sharing the fact that she’s sick with anybody in her life?

 At this point, years later, I’m writing a memory.

 At the time, I was weak.
 I was confined to the hospital.
 My life was spiraling out of control.
 Who wants to share that?
 “Uh, hey guys!
 I had to quit my job.
 I’m failing out of a couple of classes.
-I’m getting bloated, fat, and gross (oh my) hanging out in the same room all day, day after day after day.
+I’m getting bloated fat and gross (oh my), hanging out in the same room all day, day after day after day.
 Check me out!”

 Granted, things still aren’t completely the same.
-I have yet to lose the rest of the weight that I gained, or pay off the rest of my debt that I made.
+I have yet to lose the rest of the weight that I gained, or pay off the rest of my debt that I incurred.
 My life is still affected by my heart problem, but my life is no longer run by it.